 If you are prone to sensitive skin be sure to keep an eye out for the extended version of my trial and error hunt for the best hair removal cream for sensitive skin.

-For today, my vote is with the popular favourite from Veet with their Sensitive Formula Gel.
+For today, my vote is with the popular favorite from Veet with their Sensitive Formula Gel.
 The Nair Cocoa Butter cream was a close contender (and if you’ve read any of my other reviews you’ll know how much I love anything with cocoa butter), but Veet won out for a couple of reasons: first and foremost, the bottle (with the pump head) and the size make this product the most convenient to use.
 Smaller bottles just get used up way too quickly, especially if you’re going to use it all over the body.

 The best part about this product is that it can be used all over the body because it really is that gentle on your skin.
 As always though, make sure you do a patch test somewhere inconspicuous before you go trying to de-wooky your whole body.
 Happy hair removal!